ybhaw/url-blocker-extension/README.md

 # URL Blocker

-A simple, free Chrome extension that blocks websites matching custom regex patterns.
+A simple, free browser extension that blocks websites matching custom regex patterns.
+Works on Chrome and Firefox.
 Built to help you stay focused and productive.

 **No ads.
 No limits.
 No tracking.
 No premium tiers.
 Just a tool that works.**